themeum/tutor/readme.txt

 = 2.6.2 - March 11, 2024

-New: Introduced Assignment submission APIs to enable students to submit assignments (Pro)
+New: APIs for enabling students to submit assignments (Pro)
-New: Introduced Course Wishlist APIs to allow students to add courses to their wishlists (Pro)
+New: APIs allowing students to add courses to their wishlists (Pro)
-New: Introduced Course Reviews APIs to enable students to review and rate courses (Pro)
+New: APIs enabling students to review and rate courses (Pro)
+Update: Some enhancements to improve the overall experience
-Fix: Enhanced security measures to mitigate SQL injection and prevent unwanted data loss
+Fix: Strengthened security to prevent data loss

 = 2.6.1 - February 19, 2024